atomicbeef/software-renderer/README.md

 - Clipping is still a work in progress, so having the model behind the camera can lead to slowdowns or freezes
 - No subpixel rendering
 - There's a bug that sometimes causes the camera to move in unintended directions when rotating the camera around the model

-This renderer was created as part of [this excellent course](https://pikuma.com/courses/learn-3d-computer-graphics-programming) by Gustavo Pezzi.